Welcome to Sandcastles Nursery!

 We really value your support and the role you play in your child’s education, so if you have any queries or questions, please do not hesitate to come in and see any of us.

-We're really lucky to have such a close friendly team in the Early Years.
+We're really lucky to have such a supportive, friendly team in the Early Years.
 This year we have two wonderful Teaching Assistants who be supporting the children throughout the year.
-Our morning Nursery class will be supported by Mrs Woodall-Williams, and our afternoon Nursery class will be supported by Miss Hawtin.
+Our Nursery class will be supported by Mrs Woodall-Williams (pictured left) and Miss Woodhams (pictured right).

 Below there are some links to some useful information to help you and your child in Nursery.
 You'll find letters, curriculum information and copies of our timetable.
 If there's any other information you'd like but can't find, please let me know.